Module: RubyTerraform

 from ClassMethods

-Invokes the terraform workspace delete command which deletes a workspace.
+terraform workspace deletecommand which deletes a workspace. -

 .workspace_list(parameters = {}, invocation_options = {}) ⇒ Object